What Is the DUTCH Hormone Test and How Can It Help Me?

-The DUTCH test allows for an accurate assessment of progesterone levels because it can measure progesterone metabolites.
-The more conventional hormone blood test, used by most doctors, may not be as precise when looking for additional problems.
+The DUTCH test allows for a more accurate assessment of progesterone levels because it can measure progesterone metabolites.
+The more conventional hormone blood test, used by most doctors, can not be as precise.

 When metabolites of progesterone are functioning properly they will cross into the brain and attach themselves to GABA receptors which regulate your mood and help you sleep.

 Another advantage of the DUTCH hormone test is that it can measure the metabolite, Androsterone.
-If the test indicates a certain level of androsterone, it can be helpful for medical practitioners to be able to diagnose PCOS, a hormonal disorder common to women of reproductive age.
+If the test indicates a certain level of Androsterone, it can be helpful for medical practitioners to be able to diagnosis PCOS, a hormonal disorder common to women of reproductive age.

 Additional uses for the DUTCH hormone test include: